Xza85hrf/ML-Framework_Checker/README.md

 ## Usage

+### GUI Mode

 1. Run the application:

     ```bash
-    python torchcuda_check.py
+    python mlframework_checker.py
     ```

-2. Use the GUI to check PyTorch and CUDA installation, view system specs, and perform other functions.
+2. Use the GUI to check PyTorch, TensorFlow, and CUDA installation, view system specs, and use other advanced features.

+### CLI Mode

+1. Run the application in CLI mode:

+    ```bash
+    python mlframework_checker.py --cli
+    ```

+2. The application will run checks for PyTorch, TensorFlow, CUDA, and system specs in the command-line interface.

 ## Logging

-The application creates a log file `system_check.log` in the project directory to track events and errors.
+The application generates a log file named `system_check_<timestamp>.log` in the project directory to track events and errors.
+This log can be exported using the "Export Logs" feature in the GUI.

 ## Contributing